drei01/pricing-saas/content/blog/stripe-account-guide.md

 ### Early Fraud Warnings

 Stripe also provides [early fraud warnings](https://docs.stripe.com/disputes/measuring#early-fraud-warnings) which appear in the Stripe dashboard and also by email.
 These are warnings that a payment may be fraudulent.
 You can use these to refund the payment before it becomes a chargeback.
-Stripe recommends that you refund the payment withing 24 hours of receiving the warning.
+Stripe recommends that you refund the payment within 24 hours of receiving the warning.

 ### Subscription renewal emails